It depends on who you ask

 United Nations: 193

 There are 193 member states of the United Nations.
 You can find the list by clicking here.
 Although it depends on who you ask, I think most people that have visited or are pursuing visiting every country, can agree to 193 countries.
-However, some include some if not all of the partially-recognised countries.
-I think it’s fair to say there are 193 independent countries in the world, while it is up for an open discussing how many places that can call themselves countries in addition to the 193.
+However, some include some if not all of the partially recognised countries.
+I think it’s fair to say there are 193 independent countries in the world, while it is up for an open discussion how many places that can call themselves countries in addition to the 193.
 A good example is Taiwan which is currently recognised by less than 20 countries.
 However, I think most people in the world consider it a country and not a territory of China.

 United Nations: 195

 The United Nations has two observer states, Palestine and Vatican City, which makes it 195.